Coaching Tool

 How can you apply this lesson?

 What is the lesson learned?
-I do better when I practice out loud and simplify my message.
+I present better when I rehearse out loud and cut the deck in half.
+Simpler is stronger.

 The bigger picture

-Positive Focus creates a practical habit of reframing.
-Reframing means seeing a situation from a more useful and empowering perspective.
-That matters because people do not grow only from success.
-They grow from what they notice, interpret, and apply.
+Positive Focus builds a habit of reframing.
+Not toxic positivity.
+Useful perspective.
+You don't grow only from success.
+You grow from what you notice, interpret, and act on.
 A hard moment can become wasted pain, or it can become wisdom.
-Positive Focus helps you choose wisdom.
+This tool helps you choose wisdom.

 Download the Worksheet